aws/aws-eks-best-practices/content/reliability/reliability.md

 Consider this scenario, you have an EKS cluster with one node group (or one autoscaling group), this node group has three worker nodes spread across three AZs.
 You have an application that needs to persist its data using an EBS volume.
 When you create this application and the corresponding volume, it gets created in the first of the three AZs.
 Your application running inside a Kubernetes pod is successfully able to store data on the persistent volume.
 Then, the worker node that runs this aforementioned pod becomes unhealthy and subsequently unavailable for use.
 Cluster Autoscaler will replace the unhealthy node with a new worker node, however because the autoscaling group spans across three AZs, the new worker node may get launched in the second or the third AZ, but not in the first AZ as our situation demands.
 Now we have a problem, the AZ-constrained volume only exists in the first AZ, but there are no worker nodes available in that AZ and hence, the pod cannot be scheduled.
 And due to this, you will have to create one node group in each AZ so there is always enough capacity available to run pods that cannot function in other AZs.

-### Recommendations
+## Recommendations
-Running worker nodes in multiple Availability Zones protects your workloads from failures in an individual Availability Zone.
+Consider running worker nodes in multiple Availability Zones to protect your workloads from failures in an individual Availability Zone.
 Due to the challenges presented in above mentioned scenarios, you may need multiple node-groups.
 * For stateless workloads, you can create one node group that spans across multiple Availability Zones.
 * If your cluster uses different types of EC2 instances then you should create multiple node groups, one for each instance type.
 * If your application that runs replicas in multiple Availability Zondes needs EBS volumes, then you should create a node group per Availability Zone.

-*****
+* Consider using EFS for storage.
+EFS volumes are accessible in all the Availability Zones in a region and support concurrency, i.e., one EFS volume can be used by multiple Pods/EC2 Instances.
+* The Cluster Autoscaler does not support Auto Scaling Groups which span multiple Availability Zones; instead you should use an Auto Scaling Group for each Availability Zone and enable the --balance-similar-node-groups feature.
+If you do use a single Auto Scaling Group that spans multiple Availability Zones you will find that AWS unexpectedly terminates nodes without them being drained because of the [rebalancing](https://docs.aws.amazon.com/autoscaling/ec2/userguide/auto-scaling-benefits.html#arch-AutoScalingMultiAZ) feature.
+* Run the Cluster Autoscaler with the `--node-group-auto-discovery` flag enabled.
+This will enable the Cluster Autoscaler to find all autoscaling groups that include a particular defined tag and prevents the need to define and maintain each and every autoscaling group in the manifest.
+* When using Cluster Autoscaler with more than one autoscaling-group, there are 4 expander options for determining which instance group to use for the scaling
+activity: random (selects the ASG randomly), most-pods (chooses the ASG that will allow for the scheduling of the most pods), least-waste (chooses the ASG that will provide the least waste of CPU and Memory resources), and price (selects the ASG based on price).
+By default the random expander is used.
+* By default the Cluster Autoscaler does not scale-down nodes that have pods deployed with local storage attached.
+Set the `--skip-nodes-with-local-storage` flag to false to allow Cluster Autoscaler to scale-down these nodes.
+* The Cluster Autoscaler’s level of aggressiveness when triggering scale-down events can be adjusted through the use of several flags: `--scale-down-delay-after-add`, `--scale-down-delay-after-delete`, and `--scale-down-delay-after-failure`

+* Consider running [node-problem-detector](https://github.com/kubernetes/node-problem-detector) to monitor health of worker nodes.

+---

 Here is a helpful flowchart to determine when to create node groups: